getify/You-Dont-Know-JS/types & grammar/ch1.md

 These 6 listed types have values of the corresponding type and return a string of the same name, as shown. `Symbol` is a new data type as of ES6, and will be covered later.

-As you may have noticed, I excluded `null` from this listing.
+As you may have noticed, I excluded `null` from the above listing.
 It's *special* -- special in the sense that it's buggy.

 ```js
 typeof null === "object"; // true